UKCloud/documentation/articles/vmware/vmw-how-install-openvpn.md

 To perform initial configuration:

-1. In vCloud Director, open the console for your OpenVPN VM.
+1. In vCloud Director (under **Compute > Virtual Machines**), open the console for your OpenVPN VM.

+    > [!TIP]
+    > If you haven't already done so, you may need to download the VMware Remote Console.

 2. Log in to the VM as the root user.